 Unless otherwise indicated herein, the meaning of terms used herein shall be governed by the applicable definitions contained in Chapters 373 and 403, F.S., and any regulation adopted pursuant thereto.
 In the event of any dispute over the meaning of a term used in these Conditions which is not defined in such statutes or regulations, such dispute shall be resolved by reference to the most relevant definitions contained in any other state or federal statute or regulation or, in the alternative by the use of the commonly accepted meaning.
 As used herein, the following shall apply.

 A. “Application” or “SCA” as defined in Section 403.503(6), F.S.
-For purposes of this license, “Application” shall also include materials submitted for post-certification amendments and petitions for modification to the Conditions of Certification, as well as supplemental applications.
+For purposes of this License, “Application” shall also include materials submitted for post-certification Amendments and petitions for Modification to the Conditions of Certification, as well as Supplemental Applications.

-B. “Associated Facility” or “associated facilities” as defined by Section 403.503(7), F.S.
+B. “Associated Facility” or “Associated Facilities” as defined by Section 403.503(7), F.S.

-C. “Certified Facility” or “certified Facilities” means the certified electrical power generation facilities and all on- or off-site associated facilities and structures identified/described in the Application, in the Final Order of Certification, or in a post-certification amendment or modification.
+C. “Certified Facility” or “Certified Facilities” means the certified electrical power generation facilities and all onsite or offsite Associated Facilities and structures identified or described in the Application, in the final order of Certification, or in a post-certification Amendment or Modification.

-D. “DEO” means the Florida Department of Economic Opportunity.
+D. “DOC” means the Florida Department of Commerce.

 E. “DEM” shall mean the Florida Division of Emergency Management.